railadonnebaum/Mr.Bean/README.md

 **Instructions for running my project: <br/>**
 •	Install modules: in each terminal, one must run the following command: npm install. <br/>
 •	One must open two terminals, one in ‘client’ file, one in ‘server’ file. <br/>
-In the ‘client’ terminal, run the following command: npm start.<br/>
+In the ‘client’ terminal, run the following command: 'npm start'.<br/>
-In the ‘server’ terminal, run the following command: npm run dev.<br/>
+In the ‘server’ terminal, run the following command: 'npm run dev'.<br/>